Friday, August 6, 2010

 These little guys are incredibly fast, but do not seem to be very skittish.
 I was able to watch her for quite sometime before she tired of my presence and crawled away.
 Her ovipositor is visible in the second picture and is carried in an upwards fashion over the back of her abdomen.
 I could not find much about their mating rituals or egg laying habits, but one could assume they will slit holes into plants and lay their eggs.

-During the day they live in rolled up shelters made out of leaves...then at night they become active and feed on various grasses and plants.
+During the day they live in rolled up shelters made out of leaves...then at night they become active and feed on aphids and other soft-bodied insects.
 They are usually associated with timbered areas, and since my yards has no less than 40 trees I guess it qualifies.
 I spend untold amounts of time in my yard observing and photographing and I am constantly amazed at the amount of new species I come across.
 This year has been a record year for me in being able to add new and unique insects to my life list of bugs.